ridi/lightweight-rest-tester/README.md

 ## 4. Write-and-Read Test

-Sometimes, it is necessary to check if some modifications on a database work correctly.
+Sometimes, it is necessary to check if modifications on a database work correctly.
 We call such test scenario as **Write-and-Read** test that has a particular test-execution-order like **PUT-and-GET**.
 This framework supports this feature.
 To use it, just put two HTTP methods in one JSON file and fill the information for each method.
 You can find an example of **PUT-and-GET** in [here](https://github.com/ridibooks/lightweight-rest-tester/blob/dev/readme/init/test/function/resources/test_function_write_put.json).

 You can build the four types of **Write-and-Read** test: